 9. Mind your credit score

 If you regularly carry a balance, that could have bruise your credit score, even if you make on-time payments every month.

 That’s because your credit utilization — how much credit you use versus how much total credit you have available — counts for about 30 percent of your FICO credit score.

 The lower your credit utilization the better, but if you regularly carry a balance, especially one that puts you at or near your credit limit, that could damage your score.

 If your credit score could use some help, here’s a simple way to boost it: Ask your credit card company to raise your credit limit.

 A recent Bankrate survey found that 8 in 10 U.S. credit card holders who asked for a credit-limit increase were approved.
 But just 28 percent of cardholders had ever bothered to ask.

 A higher limit could help your score because it would boost your available credit, lowering your utilization in the process.

-But this only works if you don't use that additional credit available to you.
+However, this works only if you don’t use that additional credit available to you.